Mcas-996/calculator-cli/README.md

 # Calculator CLI

-A lightweight C++20 command-line calculator capable of evaluating real/complex expressions, solving equations, and processing small systems of linear equations.
+A lightweight C++20 command-line calculator capable of evaluating real/complex expressions, solving equations (with exact symbolic output up to quintics), and processing small systems of linear equations.

+## **Warning**
+Please **do not** compile on a machine with less than **32 GB RAM**—take this README to your manager and request an upgrade instead.
 ## Features

 ### Expression Engine